GCP Labels mod for Flowpipe

 :

-flowpipe pipeline run detect_and_correct_storage_buckets_with_incorrect_labels --var-file flowipe.fpvars
+flowpipe pipeline run gcp_labels.pipeline.detect_and_correct_storage_buckets_with_incorrect_labels --var-file flowipe.fpvars

 This will then run the pipeline and depending on your configured running mode; perform the relevant action(s), there are 3 running modes: